When Is the Best Time

 The best time of day to visit Bandelier National Monument is in the morning.
 In peak season, you will avoid the crowds by arriving early as well as the heat during the day.
 Tip: Spend the night before in a nearby hotel (via booking.com)

 How Much Time to Spend

-The average visitor spends about 3 hours at Bandelier National Monument.
+The average visitor spends about three hours at Bandelier National Monument, New Mexico.
 It’s possible to see the major sites within that time frame, including the Main Loop Trail and Alcove House.

 However, to see more intriguing ancient sites and hike other trails, plan at least half a day for your visit.
 A full day is required if you’d like to hike the longer trails.

 The hikes and walks around Bandelier National Monument are truly intriguing.
 You will see many captivating historical artifacts, as well as fascinating wildlife like mule deer, Abert’s squirrels, and mountain lions.